nidhisht/kubectl-cheatsheet/README.md

 # Create a deployment named webapp using the image kodekloud/webapp-color with 3 replicas
 kubectl create deployment webapp --image=kodekloud/webapp-color --replicas=3

+# Create a new namespace called dev-ns
+kubectl create namespace dev-ns

 ```